shakil2995/shakil2995/README.md

 - Operating system: Windows, Linux and macOS

 ## Experience
+- Published two FLutter apps to the Play Store
 - Developed a comprehensive Android application for a transportation company utilizing Flutter, Node.js and Firebase.
 - Led a full-stack project consisting of a group of six members using the Agile method.
 - Gained professional experience as a freelancer on Fiverr.